ucan-wg/spec/README.md

   "can": "msg/send"
 }

-// The same resource, further delagated
+// The same resource, further delegated
 {
   "with": "email:alice@example.com",
   "can": "msg/send"